 Options - Locations

 Under Locations, you can check or change the locations of memoQ folders.
-These are the folders where memoQ places local projects and checkouts, translation memories, term bases, and others.
+These are the folders where memoQ places local projects and checked-out copies of online projects, translation memories, term bases, and others.
 You may need to change these if you are running low on disk space on your default drive.

 Do not change memoQ folders unless it is absolutely necessary; for example, when you are running low of disk space.
 Even then, it may make more sense to back up projects, and delete the ones you no longer need.